pinobatch/hello-world/cheat-sheet.md

     git clone GITHUBURL

 Once it's cloned, you can branch and commit locally.
-To publish the new branch to the remote, use the [`-u` switch](https://stackoverflow.com/a/6232535/2738262), added in Git 1.7, to set up the connection.
+To publish the new branch to the remote, use the `-u` switch (per [Daniel Ruoso's answer]), added in Git 1.7, to set up the connection.

     git push -u origin subseq-optimization